-Note that I have El Capitan (10.11.6 at the time of writing) but this will most probably work with Sierra and even earlier versions of the macOS.
+Note that I have El Capitan (10.11.6 at the time of writing) but this will most probably work with earlier versions of the macOS.

 I purchased a Broadcom BCM20702 equipped USB Bluetooth Adapter which went under the brand name “GMYLE” (although received dongle says “Succul”).

 I noticed that with a lot of compatible dongles you don’t see Mac compatibility listed.
 But it’s safe to ignore that, as long as you have a supported chipset in your hands.
 Mine actually says on the back of the box that it’s Mac OS compatible.

 First you need to install: Xcode (the OS X developer tools).
 Then an additional tools package that contains the “Bluetooth Explorer” app, which is needed to activate the “Host Controller”.